Chronotype, Social jetlag, Sleep irregularity

 In Figure 3, “Weekdays vs. Weekends clustering” you see there is no obvious clustering for this users, as he sleeps regularly even on weekends.

-To get maximum of your sleep time, it is crucial to sleep regularly – go to sleep at the same time every day and sleep for a fixed period of time.
+Sleep regularity is a key to healthy sleep - ideally you go to sleep at the same time every day and sleep for the same period of time.
+You can read about how sleep regularity affects the speed of your aging.

-Sleep as Android tracks your sleep irregularity and shows you in Charts how irregular your sleep is.
+Sleep as Android tracks your sleep regularity and shows you in Charts how regular your sleep is.

-The irregularity shown is the variance of your mid sleep hour.
+The regularity shown is the variance of your mid sleep hour and as Sleep regularity index.